The DP-301 is a single channel AC/DC differential pre-amplifier highly suited for EEG, EKG and extracellular recording.

 The single channel DP-301 is powered with 4 standard 9 V transistor batteries yielding approximately 500 hours of normal operation.
 The small size of the DP-301 makes it possible to be placed at the measurement site or inside a Faraday cage.
 End of battery life is indicated by the Low Bat light.

 The standard IC-2S input cables (2 per channel) which are not terminated at the outboard end.
 Optionally available are cables with 2 mm pin and alligator clip (p/n IC-4M).
-There is no additional cost if specified at time of order.
-IC-4M Cable pictured at right
+IC-4M Cable shown to right